 Hot Gimmick: On one occasion, Hatsumi passes out drunk next to Ryoki.
 He takes this as an invitation to start groping and stripping her.

 In Sailor Moon, Tuxedo Mask finds a drunken, passed out Usagi (who took booze by mistake while infiltrating a ball).
 Knowing exactly what to do with a Drunken Sailor, he kisses her.
-A later episode in the series seems to acknowledge it as well when Usagi asks Mamoru if he remembers their first kiss.
+A later episode in the first anime seems to acknowledge it as well when Usagi asks Mamoru if he remembers their first kiss.
 Mamoru suddenly acts very awkward and pretends he can't remember.

 Parodied during the student film episode "The Adventures of Asahina Mikuru".
 The star is Mikuru as the battle waitress from the future, who faints at one point and is carried to the home of Itsuki Koizumi, her in-movie love-interest.
 After putting her to bed, he silently deliberates over this, and gets very close to kissing her.
 She is acting, though, and uncomfortably aware of it.
 He is belatedly interrupted by Yuki Nagato's character, although there was a good chance of our completely disgruntled cameraman (and in-series narrator) Kyon disrupting the scene.
 And that's not the only creepy part...
 As Kyon points out, after she is knocked unconscious, Koizumi took her to his house instead of calling an ambulance, undressed her, bathed her, and then redressed her before trying to kiss her.